zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 us know in Slack](https://zenml.io/slack-invite) or also feel free to [open up a GitHub issue](https://github.com/zenml-io/zenml/issues/new/choose) if you prefer.
 We welcome your feedback and we thank you for your support!

+## 👁️ For those who read this before 7th December 2020...

+We are hosting a live community demo of the Neptune ZenML integration Wednesday 5:30PM CET!
+[Register here](https://zenml.io/meet) to check it out!